 -fullscreen option is a bit buggy.
 It will actually launch glxgears fullscreen over two monitors on a triple monitor setup.

-Mesa's HUD options for getting a "heads up" display showing FPS and other data on AMD GPUs can be used with
+The Mesa HUD variable for getting a "heads up" display showing FPS and other data on AMD GPUs can be used with

 The above image with the small HUD graphs above